kunalshah1996/ASKrypto/README.md

 ## Minimal Path to Awesome

+-Make sure Node and NPM are installed in the system.
 - Clone this repository
 - In the project directory, in the command-line run:
   - **npm install**